 For the first six months, they perfected their roasting process and served their coffee to their coffeehouse customers.
 When they finally revealed to their customers that they were drinking Vail Mountain Coffee Roasters coffee and were met with praise, they were ready to launch their wholesale roasting program in 1993.
 They sold the retail outlets in 1996 to focus on growing the roasting business.

-From 1993 to 1998, Vail Mountain Coffee Roasters established itself in the Vail Valley as the primary coffee provider, handling small and large local accounts such as the ski resort company, Vail Resorts.
-In the late 90’s expansion continued with growth into the Denver and Boulder markets.
-Based on their past retail experience, Chris and Craig work with new coffee houses and espresso bars as retail consultants.
-Today the team continues to provide assistance to coffee houses and restaurants as part of its commitment to customer care.
+By 1998, Vail Mountain Coffee Roasters established itself as the primary coffee provider for the Vail Valley, handling small and large local accounts such as the ski resort company, Vail Resorts.
+In the late ’90s, expansion continued with growth into the Denver and Boulder markets.
+Today, the team continues to provide assistance to coffee houses and restaurants as part of its commitment to customer care.

 Tea was added to the product line in 1995.
-Through the years, Vail Mountain Coffee Roasters became the leading supplier of loose-leaf teas in Colorado.
-As a result, in 2002, due to growth and success of the tea line, the company changed its name to Vail Mountain Coffee & Tea Co.
-(VMCT)
+Since then, Vail Mountain Coffee Roasters has become the leading buyer and distributor of loose-leaf teas in Colorado.
+As a result, in 2002, due to the growth and success of the tea line, the company changed its name to Vail Mountain Coffee & Tea Co.
+(VMCT).

-VMCT supplies over 300 customers throughout Colorado and its neighboring states with 46 different coffees, 60 different teas, and a large selection of espresso equipment, accessory goods and syrups.
-The success of VMCT is a result of buying only the finest coffee and tea, consistent roasting, commitment to freshness and outstanding customer care.
+VMCT supplies more than 350 retailers throughout Colorado and its neighboring states, with 46 different coffees, 60 different teas, and a large selection of espresso equipment, accessory goods and syrups.
+The success of VMCT is the result of buying only the finest coffee and tea, consistent roasting, commitment to freshness, and outstanding customer care.